 - 2 tsp light brown sugar

-- 2 slices of white bread (preferably Japanese shokupan or sweet bread)
+- 2 slices white bread - preferably Japanese shokupan or sweet bread

-- Wash the strawberries, dry them with kitchen paper and remove the stems.
+- Wash 5 strawberries, dry them with kitchen paper and remove the stems.

-- Whip the mascarpone cheese with a few drops of vanilla essence until soft and smooth.
+- Whip 35 g mascarpone cheese softened to room temperature with 1-2 drops vanilla essence until soft and smooth.

-- Take the cream from the fridge, add it to a separate bowl with the light brown sugar and whip until stiff peaks form.
+- Take 35 ml heavy cream from the fridge, add it to a separate bowl with 2 tsp light brown sugar and whip until stiff peaks form.

 - Add the whipped cream to the mascarpone and mix together until well combined.
 (Be careful not to over mix.)

-- Use the leftover cream to fill in the gaps between the strawberries.
+- Spread ⅓ of the cream over the other slice of bread and use the leftovers to fill in the gaps between the strawberries.

 - Place the other slice on top to complete the sandwich and gently press the edges to seal.